-When we saw that Netflix had just released a brand new show based on the comic book series Locke & Key, named after a mighty powerful home with magical keys that give its residents superpowers, we just had to look it up.
+When we saw that Netflix had released a show based on the popular comic book series Locke & Key, named after a mighty powerful home with magical keys that give its residents superpowers, we just had to look it up.

 And since the house stands at the very center of the action, let’s do what we do best and try to find as much info as possible on the Locke & Key home — like whether the house exists in real life or not (and if any demons have been said to make an appearance there in the past).